Top 30 Peer-to-Peer Fundraising Programs Post Second Straight Year of Growth

 America’s top 30 peer-to-peer fundraising programs raised $1.05 billion in 2022, according to the Peer-to-Peer Professional Forum’s annual study.
-Though the top 30 programs reached a notable milestone in its second year of continued growth, that figure still lags behind 2019’s $1.37 million, showing peer-to-peer events are still recovering from the 33.5% drop in revenue in 2020.
+Though the top 30 programs reached a notable milestone in its second year of continued growth, that figure still lags behind 2019’s $1.37 billion, showing peer-to-peer events are still recovering from the 33.5% drop in revenue in 2020.

 “It’s a joy to deliver so much good news about the healthy — in some cases stratospheric — growth of America’s top peer-to-peer fundraising programs,” David Hessekiel, president of the Peer-to-Peer Professional Forum, said in a statement.
 “Peer-to-peer’s rebound is abundantly clear when you consider that 28 of the top 30 programs increased revenues, four registered triple-digit gains and 16 had double-digit increases.”

 In its 17th year, the study features the largest walks, rides, runs and other challenges — both in-person and virtual.
 As Hessekiel mentioned, only two top-30 programs saw losses over their 2021 event revenue — Movember’s namesake event and Children’s Miracle Network Hospitals’ Extra Life.